 Assignment 2: Problem Solving

-faced with a problem, what do you do to solve it?
-This assignment asks
+with a problem, what do you do to solve it?
+This assignment asks you to

-ideas about solving the problem using this systematic approach.
-As
+about solving the problem using this systematic approach.
+As Voltaire

-Voltaire said, "No problem can withstand the assault of sustained
+said, "No problem can withstand the assault of sustained thinking."

-one (1) of the problem scenarios as a topic choice for your paper
+(1) of the problem scenarios as a topic choice for your paper (Note:

-(Note: Your professor must approve your topic choice before you begin
+Your professor must approve your topic choice before you begin work on

 1: You have worked at your company for eleven (11) years.
 You have